Billie Eilish Reveals Why She Always Covers Up In Baggy Clothes

 If you don’t know who Billie Eilish is by now then you must be living under a rock.
 The 17-year-old sensation has taken 2019 by storm by simply being herself and nothing else.

-It was revealed that she was a part of the new Calvin Klein campaign where has joined the likes of Shawn Mendes, A$AP Rocky, and Kendall Jenner in their latest ad.
+It was revealed that she was a part of the new Calvin Klein campaign, joining the likes of Shawn Mendes, A$AP Rocky, and Kendall Jenner in their latest ad.

 In her “I Speak My Truth” commercial, Eilish opens up about why she always covers herself up in baggy clothing.